facebookresearch/Detectron/README.md

 This update to the original Detectron code aims to communicate images with segmentation and object identification over a ROS node, aiding in computer vision projects in the field of Robotics.
 See [`INSTALL.md`](INSTALL.md) for installation instructions for Caffe2 and Detectron.
 Note that this project has been tested on ROS Kinetic with python 2.
 See [`ROS_Instructions.md`](ROS_Instructions.md) for ROS-specific instructions.

-To see a video demo this ROS package, watch the youtube [video](https://youtu.be/iqWTFGoJn9I).
+To see a video demo of this ROS package, watch the youtube [video](https://youtu.be/iqWTFGoJn9I).

 Currently, I am working on finetuning the ROS detectron with custom datasets.